Improving Outcomes for Stroke Patients

 ‘Accepted as I was.’
 Camp offers a break.

 After Judy West woke up from knee replacement surgery, she realized she couldn’t talk or move her left side.
-Tragically, the Greenville woman had suffered a stroke during the operation.
-Read about her experience at Stroke Camp here:
+Tragically, she had suffered a stroke during the operation.
+Read about her experience here: